lucblassel/lucblassel.hugo/content/posts/lets-implement-CART.markdown

     return
 ```

-Ok so it might seem like a long function but it is actually quite simple, We just keep splitting the data with the best possible split (maximizing $$\Delta i$$), and if one of our stop conditions is met we get the prediction that this node will make: the most frequent class in the node.
+Ok so it might seem like a long function but it is actually quite simple, We just keep splitting the data with the best possible split (maximizing \\(\Delta i\\)), and if one of our stop conditions is met we get the prediction that this node will make: the most frequent class in the node.

 All right we're done with the important bits, let's test our program out, and see what kind of trees we get, to be able to see what tree we have I blatantly ripped off <a></a>[this StackOverflow answer](https://stackoverflow.com/a/54074933/8650928) which gives us super nice trees!
 And I added a `value` property for my nodes where I put a string describing the split if the node is a split node, and the predicted class if the node is a leaf node.
 and if we try out our code with the iris data we get: